hatchways/hatchways-action/README.md

 This actions sends test result JUnit XML files to the Hatchways Platform.

-Sending the test results to the Hatchways Platform allows you to see the integrated results in the same place where you're making decisions about candidates, a opposed to having to log into GitHub.
-It also allows you the ability to automate decisions about a candidate based on those test results (for example to move them forward or not in the hiring process).
+Sending the test results to the Hatchways Platform allows you to see the integrated results in the same place where you're making decisions about candidates, as opposed to having to log into GitHub.
+It also allows you the ability to automate decisions about a candidate based on those test results (for example, to move them forward or not in the hiring process).

 ## Required Inputs